 The skills you’ve put together are useful elsewhere too.
 The right (data-backed, and carefully synthesised), high-definition picture of skills does of course help with learning and development decisions and activities.
 It’s also interesting to those working in Talent, the C-Suite, PR - and really any hiring manager in the entire business.
 Because there’s at least a popular and growing opinion that skills is the best lens through which to think about workplace productivity and the full employee lifecycle.

+A huge number of businesses are stuck on the upskilling journey.
+They now know that upskilling is a priority but they don’t know how to get started, or their current efforts have fallen flat.
 Solving skills isn’t easy, but as I’ve outlined above, it is important.
 It’s something that myself and the talented Filtered team spend our days delivering for our wonderful, progressive clients.
 There are so many benefits to uncovering data, building a coherent skills framework and delivering content that builds those skills to your people.
 If you want help unlocking those upskilling benefits, we can help with any stage of the process, please just be in touch.